Jeffery P. Braden. (1994). Deafness, deprivation, and IQ. Springer.

 Braden investigates whether the type of school matters for cognitive development among deaf children (pp. 96-97).
 The institutions considered are residential programs (which are treatment programs aimed to help child's behavioral problems under the clinical supervision), day schools, mixed (combined residential and day programs), universities, clinics, public schools (with no special programs), unknown settings.

 Longitudinal studies are rare (only 5) and all sampled children from residential programs.
 And 3 of them show IQ gains over time.
 One study by Braden et al. (1993) shows that selective placement seems to have taken place because the (performance) IQ of deaf is lower in residential programs than on day programs.
 However, the children placed on residential programs show large PIQ gains but not the children placed on day programs.
-Regression to the mean (the tendency of lower-scoring group to score higher at re-test because of measurement error) seems to be an insufficient explanation for these trajectories.
+Regression to the mean (the tendency of lower-scoring groups to score higher at re-test because of measurement error) seems to be an insufficient explanation for these trajectories.

 There is no convincing evidence that these estimates are due to sampling bias (pp. 134-135).
 It is true that 50% of the studies sample children in residential schools, versus 11% for children in public school (commuter) programs, and 10% for children in non-educational settings.
 The over-representation of deaf children in residential schools tends to lower their scores because the children in residential schools have additional disabilities (AD).
 However, given that residential schools enroll more deaf children of deaf parents than public schools, this must raise their IQ.
 Braden conducted meta-analytic comparisons across studies that suggest no "significant" relationship between sources of samples of deaf children and their IQ.
 If this "non-significance" can be trusted, it contradicts the evidence that children in day and residential programs have different IQs.
 There is no definitive answer to this difficult question.